stfxecutables/df-analyze/README.md

-For students encountering `df-analyze` through a course, see the [student README](https://github.com/stfxecutables/df-analyze/blob/experimental/docs/students.md) in this repo.
+For students encountering `df-analyze` through a course, see the [student README](https://github.com/stfxecutables/df-analyze/blob/experimental/docs/students.md) [WIP!] in this repo.
 The student README contains some descriptions and tips that are helpful for those just starting to learn about the CLI, containers, AutoML tools, and also some explanations and tips for running `df-analyze` on SLURM High-Performance Computing (HPC) clusters, particularly the [Digitial Research Alliance of Canada (formerly Compute Canada) clusters](https://docs.alliancecan.ca/wiki/Technical_documentation).